the-nazes-organization/bot-signal/README.md

 - typing: the command will be activated when the user start typing
 - attachements: the command will be activated when the user send an attachement

-If the activation_type is "command" or "message", the prefix is required.
-A prefix must start with a "!".
+If the activation_type is "command", the prefix is required.
+It is preferable that the prefix start with a "!".

 example:
 ```python